guardomayas/MatLabBCS/README.md

 # MATLAB_BrainAndCognitiveScientists
-Code that accompanies the book
+Code that accompanies the book by Mike X Cohen

+These are Santiago's edits and solutions to excercises